MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 is also available (Tanenbaum and Woodhull, 2006).
 The MINIX 3 system is available for free (including all the source code) over the Internet at www.minix3.org.

-The desire for a free production (as opposed to educational) version of MINIX led a Finnish student, Linus Torvalds, to write Linux.
+The desire for a free production (as opposed to educational) version of MINIX led a Finnish student, Linus Torvalds, to write **Linux**.
 This system was directly inspired by and developed on MINIX and originally supported various MINIX features (e.g., the MINIX file system).
 It has since been extended in many ways by many people but still retains some underlying structure common to MINIX and to UNIX.
 Readers interested in a detailed history of Linux and the open source